latrael/jingo/Linux.md

 ## Rootkits
 Rootkits are somewhat less common, at least in Cyberpatriots, but I might as well show you how to check for it.
 Start by installing a rootkit checker, by typing ```sudo apt-get install rkhunter``` into the terminal.
 Then, once it is installed, to check for rootkits, type ```sudo rkhunter --check --enable apps```.
+## Media Files and Other
+Usually in an image there are certain media files, as well as other prohibited files that need to be deleted off of the machine.
+You can use the "find" command in the terminal to find files based on their extension, who owns the file, and other parameters that you can find out by using ```man find```.